OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

   GEOID18 for the NAVD88 to NAD83/NAD83(2011) vertical adjustments.
 Each of these grids is considered by EPSG and PROJ has a separate object, with distinct filenames.
   The release of a new version does not cause the old grid to be automatically removed.
-  That said, due to advertized accuracies and supersession rules of the EPSG dataset, the most recent grid will generally be used for a CRS -> CRS transformation if the user uses proj_create_crs_to_crs() (with the exception that if a VERT_CRS WKT includes a GEOID_MODEL known to PROJ, an old version of the grid will be used).
+  That said, due to advertised accuracies and supersession rules of the EPSG dataset, the most recent grid will generally be used for a CRS -> CRS transformation if the user uses proj_create_crs_to_crs() (with the exception that if a VERT_CRS WKT includes a GEOID_MODEL known to PROJ, an old version of the grid will be used).